 What to Expect At The Hogarth Lake Snowshoe Trail

-Hogarth Lakes snowshoe loop is an ideal family-friendly, beginner level snowshoe in the Rockies.
-It’s a 3.9 km loop, with minimal elevation gain.
-As a matter of fact, this popular, well-travelled trail gets so hard-packed that you really don’t need snowshoes.
+Hogarth Lakes snowshoe loop is an ideal family-friendly, beginner-level snowshoe in the Rockies.
+It’s a 3.9 km loop with minimal elevation gain.
+As a matter of fact, this popular, well-travelled trail gets so hard-packed that you don’t need snowshoes.
 Take them with you, though, so that you can play in all the deep snow off-trail … and who doesn’t want to do that?
 (If you’re not sure what kind of snowshoes to bring, here’s my detailed review on the types of snowshoes)

-This flat trail follows the shoreline of three lakes with some spectacular 360-degree mountain views along the way.
+This flat trail follows the shoreline of three lakes with some spectacular 360-degree mountain views.
 This snowshoe adventure is one of the easiest and most beautiful outings in Kananaskis Country.

-My oldest son, husband and I went for a New Years Day snowshoe: it was a great way to start 2016.
+My oldest son, husband and I went for a New Year’s Day snowshoe: it was a great way to start 2016.
 In addition, doing outdoor activities is one way that makes it “okay” for my teenage son to be “hanging out with mom” (even if he won’t fully admit it).
-I have always found that being in nature and on the trails with my boys, provides them with a relaxed opportunity to “walk and talk” with me about anything that might be on their mind.
+I have always found that being in nature and on the trails with my boys gives them a relaxed opportunity to “walk and talk” with me about anything that might be on their minds.

-Right off the bat, we were quickly greeted by Canada’s National Bird, the Whiskey Jack or Gray Jay.
-This particular Gray Jay had obviously learned that us, funny looking animals with big man-made feet, generally share lunch with him.
+Right off the bat, we were greeted by Canada’s National Bird, the Whiskey Jack or Gray Jay.
+This particular Gray Jay had learned that we, funny-looking animals with big man-made feet, generally share lunch with him.
 Fortunately for this Whiskey Jack, our family doesn’t share lunch with any wild animal.
 We never do, and neither should you, regardless of how cute or persistent they are.

 Why?
 Our food isn’t healthy or natural for any wild animal.
 Also, feeding them habituates them: they associate us with food handouts.
 This can sometimes create aggressive and dangerous behaviours towards humans which can ultimately result in the animal’s death.
 In the case of a Whiskey Jack, feeding them is more likely to upset their stomachs, as I have yet to encounter a dangerous Whiskey Jack on the trail.